-- Repair and replace exterior and interior components
+- Repairing and replacing main body components and interior components

 Provincial apprenticeship programs